HTC Exercise 1.3: Run Jobs!¶

 Double-check your submit file, so that it matches the text above.
 Then, tell HTCondor to run your job:

-[email protected] $ condor_submit simple.sub Submitting job(s).
+[email protected] $ condor_submit hostname.sub Submitting job(s).
 1 job(s) submitted to cluster NNNN.

 The actual cluster number will be shown instead of